1. Trade Hub Knowledge Base

 Further information

 Cross Border Partnership Employment Services (CBPES) provides information on employment and training opportunities on both sides of the border, on taxation and social security systems.
-The Partnership also provides advice to employers on a range of cross-border recruitment issues.
+The Partnership also provides advice to employers on a range of Cross-Border recruitment issues.

-This booklet of Ireland and Northern Ireland FAQs has lots of helpful information for cross-border workers, employers and jobseekers.
+This booklet of Ireland and Northern Ireland FAQs has lots of helpful information for Cross-Border workers, employers and jobseekers.

-Article reviewed: May 2023
+Article reviewed: Nov 2024